bob-obringer/monorepo/public-packages/tsconfig/readme.md

 ## NextJS

-NextJS is opinionated about the tsconfig file it uses.
+NextJS requires some additional configuration.
 To use the `nextjs-app` configuration, use the following configuration:

 ```json